jnair37/Band50/README.md

 ### Installation Prerequisites & Dependencies

 * VSCode or an equivalent editor/IDE that supports Python, web languages, and a terminal
-* Python
+* Python (downloaded as per the instructions at https://code.visualstudio.com/docs/languages/python)
+* The following Python modules which can be installed via `pip install`:
   * Flask
-* The following Python modules which can be installed via pip:
   * Flask-Session
   * ffmpeg-python
   * Numpy